General Trade vs Modern Trade in FMCG: Key Differences, Channels, and Growth Opportunities

 That is exactly the problem MAssist was built to solve.
 If you are managing a multi-channel FMCG distribution setup and want to see how a unified SFA and DMS platform changes the picture.

+One Platform.
+Every Channel.
 Master GT, MT, and Q-commerce with MAssist’s integrated SFA & DMS.

 Get Started Today